 - Involve translational research that moves scientific evidence toward the development, testing, and standardization of new arts-related projects, models, tools, or techniques that can be used easily by other practitioners and researchers.

 Research methodologies may include approaches such as quasi-experimental or experimental designs, or analyses that use primary and/or secondary data.
+Program evaluations are acceptable.
 We welcome use of data in either the public or private domain, including commercial and/or administrative data sources.
 For a list of publicly available datasets that include arts-related variables, click here.

 Applicants are also strongly encouraged to partner with other non-arts or arts organizations (for-profit or nonprofit entities) with expertise in the proposed research topic area.
 We welcome organizations from sectors such as health, business, and science, and educational entities such as school districts or individual schools.

 Each NEA Research Lab will work with the Arts Endowment Project Director, and through the Arts Endowment Project Director with other agency staff as appropriate, on all aspects of the project.
 The Arts Endowment’s Project Director will be the Director of Research & Analysis or a designated official within the Office of Research & Analysis.
 The NEA Research Lab will consult with, and will secure the approval of, the Arts Endowment Project Director in carrying out the responsibilities below.

 Each NEA Research Lab will design and execute:

 Create an interdisciplinary team of researchers of at least two different disciplines to engage in all aspects of the NEA Research Lab.
 We encourage teams that include research personnel at various stages in their career (e.g., tenured professors, mid-career professionals, early-career professionals, graduate students, and postdocs).